 - Tux Paint Rubber Stamps discussion

 - For posts regarding rubber stamp images and their categorization.

-- For posts regarding Tux Paint's user documentation.
+- For posts regarding Tux Paint's ports and release builds.